 The Sea Kite classic boat shoes by Sperry aren’t just the perfect choice for casual boat wear.
 In fact, these shoes come equipped with a non-marking, durable sole designed for improved grip on slick surfaces.
 These boat shoes scored big with both beginners and pro sailors and they’re the perfect choice for sailing gear in warm climates.

 Musto shoes always fly off the shelves, mainly because they’re so comfortable and functional.
-The Dynamic Pro II are sporty looking sailing sneakers that are a great choice for racing and cruising.
+The Dynamic Pro Lite are sporty looking sailing sneakers that are a great choice for racing and cruising.
 These sneakers are made out of quick-drying materials, which also make them highly breathable.
 The shoes feature an innovative XPL drainage design that prevents water from pooling inside the shoes, combined with a mono mesh construction that improves ventilation.

 Best Racing Sailing Shoes-Musto GP Race Sailing Shoes

 The GP Race sailing shoes offer a sporty look and plenty of functionality when you’re on the water.
 These are pro quality sailing shoes that provide all the stability and gripping power you’ll need during an intense competition or when sailing in choppy water conditions.
 The shoes are pretty versatile and offer the type of lightweight design sailors are looking for.
 They also come with a lining that’s made out of Gore-Tex, so you know the shoes are breathable, yet the liner also works to keep water out.